rapPayne/daam-server/README.md

 # API data server

-A RESTful server to serve data for the restaurant app.
+A RESTful server to serve data for the DAAM restaurant app.

 To start it up:
 ```bash